-Landlord Insurance for Asylum Seekers
+Landlord Insurance for Tenants Seeking Asylum

-Not all insurance companies will provide cover for asylum seekers, as asylum seekers’ situations can be quite complicated.
+Not all insurance companies will provide landlord insurance for asylum seekers, as asylum seekers’ situations can be quite complicated.
 By definition, quoted directly from UNHCR, “an asylum seeker is someone who has applied for asylum and is waiting for a decision as to whether or not they are a refugee”.
 Essentially, in the UK this means that they have requested refugee status and are still awaiting an outcome.
 Gaining refugee status will mean that they are protected in the UK, and no longer will have to fear persecution for things like race or religion in their own country.
 This makes asylum seekers quite high-risk when it comes to landlord insurance, as the tenants may never receive refugee status and will eventually have to be deported.

-Landlord Insurance for DSS Tenants / Housing Benefit Tenants
+Landlord Insurance for Tenants on Benefits

 DSS tenants (a term still commonly used by landlords and letting agents despite Department of Social Security no longer in existence) are those in receipt of Local Housing Allowance (LHA), otherwise known as Housing Benefit.
 Some insurance providers will not cover DSS tenants due to restrictions in their policy.
 Due to DSS tenants facing financial difficulty, enough for them to have to resort to claiming government support, insurance providers see this as being a riskier choice than working tenants who earn a steady flow of income.
 DSS tenants may not always be able to pay rent on time due to changes in their benefits or unexpected bills or other expenses.
 However, some insurers do offer DSS landlord insurance.

-Landlord Insurance for Student Tenants
+Landlord Insurance for Tenants in Higher Education

 Landlord Insurance for Family Members and Friends